pavelosipov/POSDataStructures/README.md

 management model.

 <h2>POSBinaryHeap</h2>
-Binary Heap is implementated over `NSMutableArray`.
+Binary Heap is implemented over `NSMutableArray`.
 There is `CFBinaryHeapRef` in Core Foundation framework but it has a very poor interface for removing objects from it.
 The only possible options are `CFBinaryHeapRemoveAllValues` and `CFBinaryHeapRemoveMinimumValue`.
 So here are two reasons to create that